 (it also tells us about how the Chumash actually use Mugwort to treat ADHD!)

 Another similar study proves beyond doubt the benefits of Mugwort for premenstrual issues.

 However, I’m afraid to say there is an absence of any formal scientific research on the relationship between mugwort and dreaming.
 Not altogether unsurprising, considering our society tends to plough its money into researching big pharma and synthetic chemicals rather than traditional herbs.

 However, we have thousands of years of anecdotal evidence that tells us mugwort does have an effect on dreaming – so don’t let the scientist in you despair just yet!

-What we do know is that Mugwort contains Thujone and this is responsible for some of its psychoactive effects.
+What we do know is that some strains of Mugwort contains Thujone and that this likely plays a role in some of its psychoactive effects.

 Thujone is also found in juniper (gin) and wormwood (absinthe), so mugwort is keeping good company when it comes to mind-bending effects!